MehdiSaffar/htr406-paper/attempt.md

 surprise that Colonel Alparslan Türkeş would be the one orchestrating the coup plot.
-He was member of the junta and had been among the first 16 officers trained by the US in 1948 to form a stay-behind counter-guerilla, codenamed Operation Gladio, whose existence in Turkey was revealed in 1973 by survivors of the Ziverbey incident in 1971 and officially on 26 September 1973 by the then-prime minister Bulent Ecevit. [^27]
+He was member of the junta and had been among the first 16 officers trained by the US in 1948 to form a stay-behind counter-guerilla, codenamed Operation Gladio, whose existence in Turkey was revealed by survivors of the Ziverbey incident in 1971 and officially on 26 September 1973 by the then-prime minister Bulent Ecevit. [^27]